natashavlahakis/figtree/_posts/2014-12-20-Barbados-Style.md

   </div>

   <div class="small-12 medium-6 columns">
-    <p class="lead">Barbados Style is a high quality video production that tells the story of how Barbados has evolved from an English colony into the destination of choice for celebrities and multi-millionaires.</p>
+    <p class="lead"><i>Barbados Style</i> is a high quality video production that tells the story of how <i>Barbados</i> has evolved from an English colony into the destination of choice for celebrities and multi-millionaires.</p>
   </div>

   <div class="small-12 medium-6 columns">